 Another strategy that could work to your benefit is if you educate all your employees concerning best practices when it comes to cybersecurity.
 Your employees need to know about security policies, including new protocols that come up.
 You should also inform them of the consequences of failing to stick to the stipulated security policies.

 With an increase in the number of cybercriminals, you cannot just pass around your firm’s cybersecurity policies by word of mouth.
 Doing so might cause some employees to miss important details.
 That’s why you need to document every security protocol you have.
 You should also train your employees on the best practices and provide them with the necessary information that could help protect your business from cyberattacks.

 Sometimes, you might fail in your efforts to prevent a hack or a hacking attempt.
 When this happens, the cybercriminals will most likely mess with your data, which means that you might end up losing important business information.
 As a result, you need to make sure that you backup your data in a separate location.
 The cloud is one option to consider.

 In most cases, cyberattacks on small and medium-sized businesses occur via email.
 One or more of your employees may click on a phishing email, which then downloads malware onto their computer.
 To prevent such attacks, it is imperative that you install anti-malware software on all the computers or devices in your business.

-If you’re looking for a platform which makes protecting your organisation and data easier, consider CyberSmart today.
-Our app provides insights into your current cybersecurity status while making sure your operating system is up to date, antivirus and firewalls are installed, and your devices are securely configured.
+If you’re looking for a platform which makes protecting your organisation and data easier, consider CyberSmart Active Protect today.
+Active Protect provides insights into your current cybersecurity status while making sure your operating system is up to date, antivirus and firewalls are installed, and your devices are securely configured.
 Contact us today to learn more.